AI-nergy/aiecommon/docs/DEVELOPMENT - Working On A Task.md

     ```
 - do all the steps listed in ["3.
 Finishing the task - a) changes only in **project repo**](#3-finishing-the-task---a-changes-only-in-project-repo)
 "

+--

+## Footnotes

+[^1] the update-version script automates several tasks:

+- get the latest version tags and generate a new version tag
+- update pyproject.toml with the new version tag
+- add new version tag to CHANGELOG and open it in vscode

+[//]: <> ()
+[//]: <> ()
+[//]: <> (
+    - check if there's a newer version of the package in the remote repo
+        - this is done on your local machine by doing fetch, then checking the newest version tag
+        - or by going to the `aiecommon` repo on github.com and checking the list of tags there
+    - if there's a newer version of the package, then merge **main** into your task branch to pick up that version changes
+    - increase the version of the package, in `pyproject.toml`, e.g.:
+        ```toml
+        [tool.poetry]
+        name = "aiecommon"
+        version = "0.1.9.7"        ```
+)